Designing High-End Luxury Websites (UX, Visual Identity & Brand Experience)

 It is narrative.

 The way content is structured and presented influences how the brand is understood.
-Instead of listing features or services, luxury websites often focus on storytelling.
+Instead of listing features or services, luxury websites focus on storytelling, aligned with story-led strategy.

 Content hierarchy is also important.
-Key messages should be highlighted, while supporting information should be accessible but not overwhelming.
+Key messages should be highlighted, while supporting information should remain accessible, supported by content frameworks.

 Content is not separate from design.